Kernersville man charged with hit and run, one dead from crash

 WASHINGTON, N.C.
-(WNCT) — The Washington Police Department and the NC Highway Patrol responded to a three vehicle crash on May 11.
+(WNCT) — The Washington Police Department and the NC Highway Patrol responded to a three-vehicle crash on Thursday that left one person dead.

-The crash happened at US 264 and NC HWY 17.
+The crash happened at US 264 and NC HWY 17, according to the Washington Police Department.
 Two motorcycles were driving west on US 264 when a pickup truck turned in front of them, hitting them both.
-The driver of the pickup truck tried to flee the scene but was apprehended by Washington police officers.
+The driver of the pickup truck tried to flee the scene but was caught by Washington police officers.

-One motorcyclist, Hunter Lancaster, 24 and from Chocowinity, died in the collision.
+One motorcyclist, Hunter Lancaster, 24, from Chocowinity, died in the crash.
 The second motorcyclist was treated for minor wounds.

 Washington PD is working with NC Highway Patrol to continue the investigation.
 They are also working with the District Attorney’s office on more potential charges.